Cayton Corner Park

 Past Work

 The consultant and the community group worked with Seattle Parks and Recreation to complete the design development phase.
 This phase is based on the schematic design.
 Details such as path grades, dimensions and plant types will be refined.
 The site has some challenges for the designer.
 It is steep and is next to E. Madison Street, an arterial.
-There is a beautiful large tree that is erupting into the sidewalk; the tree will remain in the project as an anchor design element.
+A beautiful large tree erupts into the sidewalk; the tree will remain in the project as an anchor design element.

 This builds upon the $25,000 Neighborhood Matching Fund award received in December 2013 to complete a schematic design for the park.
 The Friends of (what was then called) 19th and Madison Park used their NMF award to hire J.A.
 Brennan and Carolyn Law to complete a schematic design and a preliminary cost estimate for the park.
 This work was completed and the Design Report attached.